cu-csci-3753-operating-systems/lkm-simple-character-device/README.md

 Simple device drivers are often written for specific hardware devices with well-defined interfaces and straightforward functionality.
 They serve as examples or starting points for more complex device drivers and provide a basic understanding of how device drivers work.

 It's worth noting that the complexity of device drivers can vary significantly depending on the hardware and the desired level of functionality.
-Simple device drivers may only provide basic functionality, while more advanced drivers may support advanced features, error handling, and additional device-specific operations.
+Simple device drivers may only provide basic functionality, while more advanced drivers may support advanced features and additional device-specific operations.

 <hr>

-### Building Loadable Kernel Modules (LKMs)
+### An Example of Building a Loadable Kernel Module

 Recall that the kernel uses <i>jump tables</i> in order to call the correct system call.
 Device drivers use a similar jump table to map generic functions to specific code within the device driver.
  Each LKM must define a standard jump table to support the kernels dynamic use of the module.
 The easiest way to understand the functionality that must be implemented is to create a simple module.